chaitanyapatil11776/Chaitanyapatil11776/README.md

 ## 💫 About Me

-🎓 Four-year Computer Engineering student with strong foundations in **Java**, **Data Structures & Algorithms**, and core programming concepts.
+🎓 Third-year Computer Engineering student with strong foundations in **Java**, **Data Structures & Algorithms**, and core programming concepts.

 🚀 Passionate about **full-stack development** and building scalable web and mobile applications.